-Income inequality also appears to be significantly higher in the Middle East than in Brazil - a country with population around 210 million that is often described as one of the most unequal in the world, and where the top decile income share is about 55% (according to the recent DINA estimates constructed by Morgan, 2017).
+Income inequality also appears to be significantly higher in the Middle East than in Brazil - a country with a population of around 210 million that is often described as one of the most unequal in the world, and where the top decile income share is about 55% (Morgan, 2017).
 The Middle East also displays slightly higher inequality estimates than South Africa, with about 63% for the top decile income share for the latest available years (Alvaredo and Atkinson, 2010, and series updated in 2017 in WID.world).